Sessions Announces End To Obama Program that Shielded Illegal Immigrants - Yellowhammer News

 The program is called DACA, which stands for Deferred Action for Childhood Arrivals (DACA), which Obama formed by executive fiat, completely bypassed the United States Congress, granting amnesty to certain illegal immigrants who arrived here as children.

 Specifically, DACA provided legal status for this population of illegal immigrants in two-year terms, providing them with work authorization and other benefits, including participation in the United States Social Security program.
-In other words, DACA cost jobs to untold thousands of American workers while entitling some 800,000 mostly-adult illegal aliens (a Justice Department estimate) to social security benefits, at a time when Social Security already looms on the verge of insolvency for American workers.

-In other words, DACA cost untold thousands of American workers jobs while entitling some 800,000 mostly-adult illegal aliens (a Justice Department estimate) to social security benefits, at a time when Social Security already looms on the verge of insolvency for American workers.
+In other words, DACA has entitled some “800,000 mostly-adult illegal aliens” (per DOJ) jobs here in the U.S.

 In today’s announcement to do away with the program, the Mr. Sessions said: